-The Group measures financial assets such as financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income at fair value at each reporting date.
+The Group measures the financial assets at FVTPL and financial assets at FVOCI at fair value at each reporting date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: